sshivamvyas/DeepLearningBasic/README.md

 ## 3. Running the Notebook

-The notebook is designed to be run sequentially, cell by cell.
+The notebook (`neural-net-assignment.ipynb`) is designed to be run sequentially, cell by cell.
 Each cell performs a distinct part of the overall task.

 **Steps to run:**

-1.  **Open the Notebook:** Open your `.ipynb` file in the Kaggle environment.
+1.  **Open the Notebook:** Open `neural-net-assignment.ipynb` in the Kaggle environment.
 2.  **Run All Cells:** The easiest way to execute the entire notebook is to use the "Run All" option.
     * Go to `Run` menu -> `Run All Cells`.
     * Alternatively, you can click on each cell and press `Shift + Enter` to execute it sequentially.